Data Note: Review of CBO Medicaid Estimates of the American Health Care Act

-CBO estimates that several major provisions affecting Medicaid would decrease direct spending by $880 billion over the 2017-2026 period (Figure 1).
-By 2026, Medicaid spending would be about 25 percent less than what CBO projects under current law.
-Most of the reduction in spending would be tied to estimates of lower enrollment.
+CBO estimates that the coverage provisions of the AHCA as passed by the House of Representatives would reduce direct spending for Medicaid by $834 billion over the 2017-2026 period (Figure 1).
+By 2026, Medicaid spending would be about 24 percent less than what CBO projects under current law.
+Most of the reduction in spending is tied to estimates of lower enrollment.
 By 2026, CBO estimates 14 million fewer people would be enrolled in Medicaid compared to current law.
-Overall, the AHCA would reduce federal deficits by $337 billion over the 2017-2026 period with a number of provisions that increase costs and decrease revenues offset by large reductions in federal spending coming primarily from Medicaid and the elimination of subsidies for non-group health insurance included in the Affordable Care Act (ACA).
-Overall, the total uninsured would reach 52 million in 2026, or 24 million more than what is projected under current law with the ACA.
+Overall, the AHCA would reduce federal deficits by $119 billion over the 2017-2026 period with a number of provisions that increase costs and decrease revenues offset by large reductions in federal spending coming primarily from Medicaid and the elimination of subsidies for non-group health insurance included in the Affordable Care Act (ACA).
+Overall, the total uninsured would reach 51 million in 2026, or 23 million more than what is projected under current law with the ACA.
 Key Medicaid provisions include the following:

 - No additional states will adopt the expansion resulting in 5 million fewer enrollees by 2026 compared to projections under current law;

 - Some states that have already expanded their Medicaid programs would not continue that coverage (some states might also begin to reduce coverage prior to 2020); and

 - Reductions in spending for those covered at the enhanced match (those with coverage as of December 31, 2019 without a break in coverage) as they cycle off the program (fewer than one-third of those enrolled as of December 31, 2019 would have maintained continuous eligibility two years later and the higher federal matching rate would apply for fewer than 5 percent of newly eligible enrollees by the end of 2024).
 New enrollees are covered at the traditional match rate.